joaoakio/The-Sun-and-the-Market/README.md

   - Clark–West test is **not supportive** (one-sided $p$ not small)

 ### Allocation lens
-- A simple monthly long/cash rule driven by the augmented forecast **does not outperform** buy-and-hold over the evaluated OOS window (lower annualized mean log return and Sharpe in the current run).
+- A simple monthly long/cash rule driven by the augmented forecast **does not outperform** buy-and-hold over the evaluated OOS window (lower annualized mean log return and Sharpe).

 ---